remadrivan/Catawa/README.md

 meow@server:/home/meow/catslap$ carton install
 ```

-3. Configure *Catslap*, by copying `catslap.conf.example` to `catslap.conf` and editing it, following the comments within.
+3. Configure *Catawa*, by copying `catslap.conf.example` to `catslap.conf` and editing it, following the comments within.

-4. Set *Catslap* to start with your server using either the supplied startup scripts, or using system utilities like Systemd or Supervisord.
+4. Set *Catawa* to start with your server using either the supplied startup scripts, or using system utilities like Systemd or Supervisord.

 ## Usage

-**Notice**: This assumes we installed *Catslap* as the `meow` user in `/home/meow/catslap`.
+**Notice**: This assumes we installed *Catawa* as the `meow` user in `/home/meow/catslap`.

 ```
 meow@server:/home/meow/catslap$ ./bin/catslap